Arial-Z/Romaji-Renamer/README.md

 # Romaji-Renamer

 A Bash script to import Anilist and MAL data to your Plex Media Server.
-This is done with a Plex-Meta-Manager (PMM) metadata file.<br/>
+This is done with a kometa metadata file.<br/>

 Discord : [![Discord Shield](https://discordapp.com/api/guilds/1209232071902363779/widget.png?style=shield)](https://discord.com/invite/VCEEsp39nh)